Green Line (TRAX): Arena Station to Airport Station

 Following Arena, the two lines continue on to 400 West where they divide paths.
 The Blue Line turns south down the middle of South 400 West towards Planetarium and eventually ending at the Salt Lake Intermodal Hub, while the Green Line turns north.
-After about a block down the middle of North 400 West, the Green Line turns west to run on the north side of West North Temple Street (West 100 North) and ascends the North Temple Viaduct to the TRAX platform of the next station, North Temple Bridge/Guadalupe.
-This station is often referred to as simply North Temple and is the only bi-level station operated by UTA.
+After about a block down the middle of North 400 West, the Green Line turns west to run on the north side of West North Temple Street (West 100 North) and ascends the North Temple Viaduct to next station, North Temple Bridge/Guadalupe.
+This station is the only bi-level station operated by UTA.
 It is also flying junction since Green Line tracks cross over the FrontRunner and Union Pacific tracks.
-The TRAX platform is on the viaduct and the FrontRunner platform is at ground level (at grade) just north of the viaduct, with escalators and stairs to transfer passengers between.
-This station is also an infill station on the FrontRunner line and was built for the express purpose of creating a common station between the Green Line and the FrontRunner.
+The station is on the viaduct and the North Temple is at ground level (at grade) just north of the viaduct, with escalators and stairs to transfer passengers between the two stations.